DavidHe1127/Mr.He_HandBook/DevOps/Monitoring/prometheus/README.md

 #### Exporter

-It takes requests from Prometheus server, gathers the required data from the apps, transforms them into the correct format and sends a response back to Prometheus server in the desired format
+It takes requests from Prometheus server, gathers the required data from the apps, transforms them into the correct format and sends a response back to Prometheus server in the desired format.

 #### Local Storage